johnandersen777/johnandersen777.github.io/content/about.md

 - "If the Good Lord had intended us to walk, (S)he wouldn’t have invented roller skates" [Willie Wonka]

+- "Whoever you are I don’t think you draw the breath of life while hated by the gods" [Venus]

 ---

 All code examples and everything on this site / repo are released into the public domain / the terms of the unlicense.